ericasummers/express-mongo-api/README.md

 ## Setup/Installation Requirements

 * Run `npm install` to install all dependencies as listed in the package.json and file for project.
 * Navigate into the project directory, and into the mongodb folder, and then into the bin folder.
-Inside this folder in the terminal, type:
+Inside this folder in the terminal, type appropriate file path to project:
 ```
-./mongod --dbpath ~/desktop/nodetest1/data/db
+./mongod --dbpath ~/desktop/restful-node/data/db
 ```
 * In a new terminal window (if using MAC OSX), navigate to the same bin folder, and type the following:
 ```